matt-writes-code/investment-banking/src/md/corporate-banking.md

 **Standy Letters of Credit** | An SBCL is a guarantee made on behalf of the bank for a client to ensure payment in the event the client cannot fulfill a payment.
 SBLCs are often used in trade to hedge against bankruptcy but are never meant to be used.

 **EBITDA** | Earnings Before Interest, Taxes, Depreciation and Amortization is a measure of a company's operating performance.
 It indicates a company's financial performance without factoring taxes, interest, and depreciation factors.
 It is used as an alternative indicator to net income.

+**Loan-To-Value** | LTV is the ratio of loan amount to the value of asset.
+It indicates the risk of the loan against the asset it is financing.
+Lower LTVs have lower risk.
+One factor that affects the LTV is the asset price.
+Borrowers may set a maximum LTV or impose higher interest rates on higher LTVs to minimise their risks.